 Find it: Off Church Street/Green Lanes, N16 9HJ, hackney.gov.uk

 Nearest tube(s): Manor House, Finsbury Park, or head to either Dalston Overground or Stoke Newington train station

 What's it like?
 Since 1858, Battersea Park has had a mixed time of things but recent restoration means it's now something of a south London must-see.
 Many of its original charms have resurfaced, including the fountains.
 The highlight, though, is the lake, where one could previously happily while away an afternoon.
-There's also a zoo, which while currently shut, is perfect for future visits with the family.
+There's also a zoo, which has finally reopened as is perfect for visits with the family.
 It also counts a number of gardens among its grounds – our favourites are the Old English garden, the sub-tropical garden and the beautiful winter gardens.
 Artsy types should take a walk to find the Henry Moore, too.

 What's there?
 1km riverside promenade, boating lake, children's play areas, Putt in the Park crazy golf course, Battersea children's zoo, Pump House gallery, fitness centre, cricket pitch and nets, cricket pavilion, football pitches, rounders and softball pitches, lacrosse pitch, netball court, rugby pitch, bowling green, bandstand, many gardens, war memorial.
 Please note the boating lake, zoo, gallery and sports facilities are currently closed.

 Food and drink: The Pear Tree Cafe, Putt in the Park, tea terrace and kiosk

 Opening times: 8am – dusk

 What's it like?
 This busy park usually always has plenty on, from one day festivals to football tournaments taking place here pre-lockdown.
 The lake is beautiful — and there's also the nearby Tooting Bec Lido.
 The park is popular for the variety of facilities for sports it offers, from Aussie rules to skateboarding, which are currently on hold.